Key points:

 Three years after purchase, you sell the home for $700,000.
 As a result, your capital gain is $200,000 ($700,000 less your cost-basis.)

-{The Little CPA: An arms-length transaction occurs when two unrelated parties agree to a price that serves their own best interest.
-For instance, if a mother sells her house to her daughter for a price below market, that transaction might not be considered “arms-length” because the price serves the daughter’s interests more than the mother’s.}
+The Little CPA Note: An arms-length transaction occurs when two unrelated parties agree to a price that serves their own best interest.
+For instance, if a mother sells her house to her daughter for a price below market, that transaction might not be considered “arms-length” because the price serves the daughter’s interests more than the mother’s.

 Sold Property vs Gifted Property